Article

 Why Your Doctor Hasn't Cured Your Chronic Pain

-You’ve been on the medical merry-go-round for years: My favorite term for the cycling of medical doctors and treatments people go through in the, often desperate search, of a cure for their chronic pain.
+You’ve been on the medical merry-go-round for years; My favorite term for the cycling of medical doctors and treatments people go through in the often desperate search for a cure for their chronic pain.

 Some people say it’s the most frustrating part of having chronic pain.
 If there were just one frustration.